rtdip/core/docs/blog/posts/enhancing_data_quality_amos.md

 To look back, our regular team meetings were the key to our success.
 Through open communication and collaboration, we tackled challenges and kept improving our processes.
 This showed us the power of working together in an agile framework and growing as a dedicated SCRUM team.

-We’re excited about the future and how these advancements will help data scientists and engineers make better decisions. ((Thank you for joining us on this journey.))
+We’re excited about the future and how these advancements will help data scientists and engineers make better decisions.

 <br>